-The chart below shows the percentage of protein vs satiety response curve from our analysis of the food diaries from sixty thousand people using Nutrient Optimiser.
+The chart below shows the percentage of protein vs. satiety response curve from our analysis of the food diaries of sixty thousand people using Nutrient Optimiser.
 We can see clearly that Optimisers who consume a higher percentage of protein tend to eat significantly less across the day.

 The impact of the percentage of protein on energy intake is massive!
 People eating a higher percentage of protein tend to eat up to 60% fewer calories!

 However, unless you’re working out like Arnie, it’s not simply about eating more protein (which can come packaged with a significant amount of low-satiety fat).

 Sustainable weight loss is more about avoiding heavily processed, easily accessible energy from non-fibre carbohydrates and fat rather than simply consuming more protein.

 In our previous satiety analysis, we identified the dominant factors that influence satiety by analysing half a million days of MyFitnessPal data.
 It was clear that we tend to overeat foods that are a combination of starch and fat while we naturally eat less when we focus on foods that have more protein and fibre.

 Now, using sixty thousand days of detailed food diary data logged in Cronometer (i.e. both macronutrients and micronutrients) from more than a thousand Optimisers, we have validated our previous analysis of the satiety response to macronutrients.
 Additionally, we have gained a powerful understanding of the degree to which micronutrients drive us to eat more or less than we would like to.